mukul1203/whatsapp/README.md

   -d '{"email":"alice@example.com","password":"secret"}'
 These work, proving auth server works.
 4. Launch container and test the same, with port 3001 instead, as container's 3000 port is exposed as 3001 locally in docker file.

+## Goal 4
+Setup a postgres DB container, expose a port, create a DB 'users', create two tables in that, one for user credentials, other for user profile.
+Create a username and pwd to access the DB, and use that to allow other services to access the DB.
+It would be good if we could have a visual into the DB to quickly verify if the data is being persisted as expected.
+### Steps
+1. Launching the postgres container
+2. Creating tables
+3. See if a GUI is there for DB
+### Test
+1. Some SQL queries on it locally, CRUD
+2. Autoincrementing user id works?
+3. Killing the container and restarting persists the data?

 (Misc)
 1. Given the current code of server, multiple client connections will be processed in a single thread one after another.
 We don't have parallel processing.
 Seems like it would be good to have a thread pool and offload the work to that?
 Only if needed?
 Does nodejs even allow spawning threads?